openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses.rst

    a percent sign (%)in the **Minimum Passing Grade to Earn Credit** box.
 This score can be any number from 1 to 100.
 Do not add a percent sign.

-.. _Add Security Features:
+.. _Add Identity Checks:

 ****************************
-Add Security Features
+Add Identity Checks
 ****************************

-For courses that offer academic credit, edX has two security features: proctored exams and :ref:`in-course reverification (ICRV) <In Course Reverification>`.
+For courses that offer academic credit, edX has two identity checks: proctored exams and :ref:`in-course reverification (ICRV) <In Course Reverification>`.
 You can use either feature or both features in your course.

 ================
 Proctored Exams
 ================

+.. note:: sjfkla; wieoha;

 .. from Carol